davedoesdev/heddle/README.md

   - `SUM_FOO`: Digest method (e.g. `sha256`).
   - `BLD_FOO()`: Bash function which when executed should build and install foo.
 The install directory root will be in `$INSTALL_DIR`.
   - `PST_FOO()`: Optional bash function which sets any runtime configuration (e.g. environment variables) necessary to run `FOO`.
 This will be run every time your Heddle image boots.
-- `chroot/` - When Heddle boots, it sets up a chroot to this directory and then merges in the (read-only) Aboriginal Linux root filesystem.
-If you add directories or files to `chroot`, you'll see them in the final image.
+- `xroot/` - When Heddle boots, it bind mounts subdirectories of this directory into the (read-only) Aboriginal Linux root filesystem.
-  - You can add extra services to run when Heddle starts in `chroot/service/`.
+  - You can add extra services to run when Heddle starts in `xroot/service/`.
 See the existing services for examples or read the [runit documentation](http://smarden.org/runit/).
 Your service should terminate when sent a `TERM` signal.
 If you leave processes running then `shutdown` won't be able to re-mount your disks in read-only mode before powering off the machine.
 - You can [write a Heddle extension](#extending-heddle).

 Of course, feel free to fork the Heddle repository and make changes.